Marker Logo

 Location.
 32° 46.241′ N, 79° 56.03′ W. Marker is in Charleston, South Carolina, in Charleston County

 .
 It is in South of Broad.
-Marker is at the intersection of South Battery Street and Legare Street, on the right when traveling west on South Battery Street.
+It is at the intersection of South Battery Street and Legare Street, on the right when traveling west on South Battery Street.
 Touch for map.
 Marker is at or near this postal address: 58 South Battery Street, Charleston SC 29401, United States of America.
 Touch for directions.

-Photographed By Michael Sean Nix, December 27, 2010
+Photographed by Michael Sean Nix, December 27, 2010

 2. The John Blake House and Marker